Kometa-Team/Community-Configs/yozora/wikitest/Basic Configurations.md

 ## config.yml
 ```
-libraries:                                      # Library mappings must have a colon (:) placed after them
+libraries:
-  Audiobooks:
+  Movies:
     metadata_path:
-      - file: config/Audobooks.yml                 # This represents a file on the host filesystem
+      - file: config/Movies.yml                 # This represents a file on the host filesystem
       - git: meisnate12/MovieCharts             # This represents a file on the GitHub repository
   TV Shows:
     metadata_path:
       - file: config/TV Shows.yml               # You can map multiple file/git files
       - file: config/TV Charts.yml
       - file: config/TV Networks.yml
       - git: meisnate12/ShowCharts
   TV Shows - Animé:
     metadata_path:                              # No files will skip the connection to this library